-GoParksNewham launches the 'Discover the parks' walking and cycling route on Sunday 2 May at 10am.
+GoParksNewham launched the 'Discover the parks' walking and cycling route on Sunday 2 May.
 The route takes in many of Newham's parks using quiet roads wherever possible.
-On 2 May cyclists will have the opportunity to join Newham Cyclists for a led ride and there will be options for rides of varying length and difficulty to cater for a variety of abilities.
-The map is also available online - park users can use it at any time to follow quiet routes between parks and discover all that Newham has to offer.
+The map is available online - park users can use it at any time to follow quiet routes between parks and discover all that Newham has to offer.
 With thanks to Newham Cyclists for helping us develop the route!

 Find out about Newham's parks and friends groups on the GoParksNewham page, or you can also read historical information about the parks below.